RosettaCommons/documentation/development_documentation/test/integration-tests.md

 ---------------
 If the only test result changes are ones that you expect from your code changes, you're in great shape!
 You can merge your code to `master`, or be confident that you understand your code works, etc.
-Be sure to mark expected integration test changes in the [[commit message|before you commit]] when you merge to `master`.
+Be sure to mark expected integration test changes in the [[commit message|before-commit-check]] when you merge to `master`.

 Unexpected changes
 ------------------